Quick Start

 In edit mode, you can select the function to run and click "Run".

-The results of the function execution, including print(...)
+The results of the function's run, including print(...)

-outputs, will be displayed in the output panel below.
+outputs, will be displayed in the output bar below.

-Following the suggested invocation method will return the function's return value (i.e., the return
+Access according to the prompted call method to obtain the function return value (i.e., the return